 How to Spot & Avoid Free Laptop Scams

 While all of the resources listed here are legitimate (as of this writing), it’s important to remain aware of scams if you end up on other sites not discussed here.
-While there is surely other organizations and websites out there that offer free or very cheap laptops out there, it’s important to remain safe while on the hunt.
+While there are surely other organizations and websites out there that offer free or very cheap laptops out there, it’s important to remain safe while on the hunt.

-Websites setup to defraud you will never send you a free laptop, and will likely steal your personal information.
+Websites set up to defraud you will never send you a free laptop, and will likely steal your personal information.

 Please, never give out personal information unless you know it is a legitimate organization.
 Especially not: